 In line with its global emphasis, Baker McKenzie’s local practice advises on copyright matters in a range of sectors including technology.
-Justin C. Liang manages the firm which also works on complex, cross-border business transactions.
+The firm also routinely works on complex, cross-border business transactions.
 The team also advises media and telecommunications clients on banking and finance, mergers and acquisitions.

 Lee, Tsai & Partners is well regarded by competitors and best known for its advice on cable television broadcasting laws and regulation.
 Lawyers are also well versed in foreign investment law.
 The team’s experience includes assistance to Formosa Plastic Group in its acquisition of Next Media Limited’s Taiwan Business, including Next Magazine, Apple Daily, Sharp Daily and Next TV.

 Entertainment specialist LCS & Partners assists clients with negotiating and drafting performance agreements and with government approval and permission.
 Lawyers assist with intellectually property matters, represent domestic and foreign companies on dispute resolution and advise on inbound investment and tax relief for royalties.

 Lee and Li has a leading position with its media sector advice ranging from tax, risk management and strategy analysis.
 The team assists with television and radio matters, intellectual property, technology transfer and licensing.
 The firm also advises government and private businesses on drafting and amending laws and regulations.

 Jones Day specialises in cyber security, privacy and data protection.
 The firm’s global focus on intellectual property creates an integrated approach with lawyers in Taiwan working closely with the firm’s international network.
 The team also advises on joint and strategic ventures.